uwuCaitlin/uwuCaitlin/README.md

 > It really depends on how long the video is, how many minutes it is, and how long you will need it for!
 But the basic prices are as follows: Around 5 minutes of footage is around 15 USD.
 A maximum video length of up to 15 minutes costs 36 USD.
 If you need something longer than this, we can discuss it!

+> Normally I set the orders into 3 tiers depending on the tier you want

+> Level 1 Edit - I will edit, cut, arrange, do some basic transition, and can do other things too which depends on your project type.

+> Level 2 Edit - I will arrange, transition, effects, color correct.

+> Level 3 Edit (god-tier editing) - I will try my best to meet your expectations and includes every aspect.

 * Where do I order from you?

 > Feel free to contact me here, Caitlin-#0149, with all of the videos in a Google Drive-so we can talk about what you would like to see in your video and if there are any specifics we as a team can add!